 Intermediate Benchmark Interpersonal Listening/Speaking or Signing I can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+This is my goal. l can do this with help l can do this cons isten tly.
+I have provide d evidenc e to demons trate this.
 How can I exchange information and ideas in conversations?
 I can request and provide information in conversations on familiar topics by creating simple sentences and asking appropriate follow-up questions.
 Examples I can I can exchange information to decide which type of transportation is best to utilize.
 I can exchange information about types of music and movies people prefer.
 I can participate in a conversation to compare classes and sports with peers at a partner school.
 I can participate in a conversation with my partner about building a model for a project.
-I can exchange information to plan a picnic with a group of friends. ▽ How can I meet my needs or address situations in conversations?
+I can exchange information to plan a picnic with a group of friends.
+How can I meet my needs or address situations in conversations?
 I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples I can I can interact to arrange a meeting.
 I can make a hotel reservation by phone.
 I can interact with the waiter to order a meal at a restaurant.
 I can interact to ask for clarification by asking specific questions.
-I can interact with others to ask for restaurant recommendations. ▽ How can I express, react to and support preferences and opinions in conversations?
-I can express, ask about, and react with some detail to preferences, feelings or opinions on familiar topics, by creating simple sentences and asking appropriate follow-up questions.
-Examples I can I can interact to plan a hiking trip with friends asking each one what they would like to do.
-I can have a conversation with others to determine how we should plan to spend our spring break.
-I can interact to share ideas with others about how to celebrate a friend's birthday.
-I can interact with my partner to identify points of agreement on the reasons for our science experiment results.
-I can interact to share ideas about where I would prefer to live and why. ▼
+I can interact with others to ask for restaurant recommendations. > How can Layarace react to and cunnert profesences and eninions in convergations?
+How can I express, react to and support preferences and opinions in conversations?

+- I can interact to plan a hiking trip with friends asking each one what they would like to do. - I can have a conversation with others to determine how we should plan to spend our spring break. - I can interact to share ideas with others about how to celebrate a friend's birthday. - I can interact with my partner to identify points of agreement on the reasons for our science experiment results. - I can interact to share ideas about where I would prefer to live and why.